 Of Cook’s paratroopers, historian Antony Beevor writes, “they naturally believed that the only reason for their semi-suicidal crossing of the Waal in full daylight was because every hour counted if XXX Corps was to save the 1st Airborne at Arnhem.
 Otherwise, the attack could have waited until after dark.”

-Seventy-five years later, that anger still resonates.
+Seventy-five years later, that anger still resonated.

 Metcalfe, whose C-47 aircraft was shot down seconds after he leapt from the plane, would narrowly escape death yet again that same day when a round from a German 88 millimeter, or “ack-ack," anti-tank gun exploded nearby, knocking him unconscious.